apache/flink-web/_posts/2019-03-06-ffsf-preview.md

 * [Building production Flink jobs with Airstream at Airbnb](https://sf-2019.flink-forward.org/conference-program#building-production-flink-jobs-with-airstream-at-airbnb): Pala Muthiah and Hao Wang will reveal how *Airbnb* builds real time data pipelines with Airstream, Airbnb's computation framework that is powered by Flink SQL.

-* [When Table meets AI: Build Flink AI Ecosystem on Table API](https://sf-2019.flink-forward.org/conference-program#when-table-meets-ai--build-flink-ai-ecosystem-on-table-api): Weihua Jiang from *Alibaba* will discuss how they are building a solid AI ecosystem for unified batch/streaming Machine Learning data pipelines on top of Flink's Table API.
+* [When Table meets AI: Build Flink AI Ecosystem on Table API](https://sf-2019.flink-forward.org/conference-program#when-table-meets-ai--build-flink-ai-ecosystem-on-table-api): Shaoxuan Wang from *Alibaba* will discuss how they are building a solid AI ecosystem for unified batch/streaming Machine Learning data pipelines on top of Flink's Table API.

 * [Adventures in Scaling from Zero to 5 Billion Data Points per Day](https://sf-2019.flink-forward.org/conference-program#adventures-in-scaling-from-zero-to-5-billion-data-points-per-day): Dave Torok will take us through *Comcast's* journey in scaling the company's operationalized Machine Learning framework from the very early days in production to processing more than 5 billion data points per day.